wildwinter/dink/README.md

 #### Choice Options

-The usual Ink options structure I use - and that
+Dink automatically adds comments the recording script saying when a line follows an option in the script. `OPTION: I'm not sure.` This makes life easier for voice direction.

-Dink works well with - is a line of text in square brackets followed by a diverts or a group of lines.
+All the examples here are valid.

-So it works well with text paraphrases, like so:
+Paraphrase text followed by option:

 ```text
 == MyScene